mtwallach/docs-alfresco/search-enterprise/latest/install/index.md

 elasticsearch.baseUrl=/
 ```

-These configuration properties are used by Alfresco Content Services to talk to Elasticsearch server.
+These configuration properties are used by Alfresco Content Services to talk to Elasticsearch.
 In the sample above, a plain HTTP connection is configured, but Alfresco Repository also supports communication with Elasticsearch server using Basic Authentication and HTTPs protocol.
 Details to enable these options are described in the [Configuration]({% link search-services/latest/config/index.md %}) section.

 In order to set the configuration properties from the [Repository Admin Web Console](https://docs.alfresco.com/content-services/latest/admin/admin-console/) just choose `Repository Services > Search Service` option and set the properties in that web page.

 ![console]({% link search-enterprise/images/alfresco_repo_web_console.png %})

-## Obtaining the Alfresco Elasticsearch Connector JAR applications*
+## Obtaining the Alfresco Elasticsearch Connector JAR applications

 Browse to [Alfresco Nexus Internal Group Repositories](https://nexus.alfresco.com/nexus/#view-repositories;internal~browsestorage){:target="_blank"} and download: